Butternut squash gratin is everything you’d want in a cozy casserole dish. Cheesy, creamy, flavoured with thyme and garlic and extremely delicious!

 The method for making this gorgeous dish is very straightforward.
 Mix cream with nutmeg, crushed garlic clove, thyme sprigs and bay leaves and bring it to a boil.
 Take off the heat and let infuse for 10-15 minutes.
 Peel, deseed and slice butternut squash and layer in a buttered dish.

-You can make this casserole a day ahead and reheat it shortly before you are ready to sit down to dinner.
-Cover it with aluminum foil and heat for 10 minutes at 400F/200C, then uncover heat for 10 minutes longer.
+- You can make this casserole a day ahead and reheat it shortly before you are ready to sit down to dinner.
+Cover it with aluminium foil and heat for 10 minutes at 400F/200C, then uncover heat for 10 minutes longer.

 Butternut Squash Casserole (Gratin)